jackhallissey/coursework-systems/README.md

-Coursework for CS2518 (Operating Systems) and CS2507 (Computer Architecture).
+Coursework in C, Bash and Assembly for the modules CS2518 (Operating Systems) and CS2507 (Computer Architecture).

 # Operating Systems